kimmanlui/RNN_BInaryAddition/README.md

 # RNN_BinaryAddition
-This program is to use RNN to add two binary integer in Keras
+This program is to demostrate how RNN can be trained to add two binary integer in Keras.

+The network is trained by two 7-bit long binary integer.
+However, after being trained, the network can add any bit long binary integer.
+This cannot be done by a feedforward network.